beenotung/nest-client/README.md

 This allows almost no additioanl effort to make client SDK by coping from the nest.js controller file in the server codebase.

+Tips: you can auto generate the client stub using [nest-gen](https://www.npmjs.com/package/nest-gen)

 ## Example (client side)
 ```typescript
 import { Body, Controller, Get, injectNestClient, Param, Post, setBaseUrl } from "nest-client";